-- To uninstall VRAdvisor, go to Start > Settings > Control Panel > Add or Remove Programs or, on Windows Server 2012 operating systems, on the Start screen, click Control Panel. - 2 Select Veritas Volume Replicator Advisor from the list of programs. - Click Remove.
+- 1 To uninstall VRAdvisor, open Add or Remove Programs from the Start screen. - 2 Select Veritas Volume Replicator Advisor from the list of programs. - Click Remove.
 Windows prompts you to confirm that you want to remove Volume Replicator Advisor. - Click Yes.
 The Veritas Volume Replicator Advisor dialog box appears.